School of Seven Bells: Music style

 School of Seven Bells' music was usually described as indie rock, dream pop, shoegaze and electronic.
 Their sound was described as dreamy and ethereal, and the lyrics as abstract.

 According to Benjamin Curtis, SVIIB was inspired by "everything from Kraftwerk, Wire, Beyoncé, New Order, Blonde Redhead, to Section 25 comes to mind, along with singers like Joni Mitchell and Robert Wyatt.
 We're huge fans of pop, too, mainly because we're huge fans of smart songwriting".

 Touring

-When touring, SVIIB utilized additional members including bassists James Elliott and Daniel Duemer; drummers Zachary Shigeto Saginaw (now more widely known for his work as the electronic musician Shigeto), Joe Stickney (Bear in Heaven) and Christopher Colley; and keyboardist/backing vocalist Allie Alvarado.
+When touring, SVIIB utilized additional members including bassists James Elliott and Daniel Duemer; drummers Zachary Shigeto Saginaw (now more widely known for his work as the electronic musician Shigeto), Joe Stickney (Bear in Heaven), Christopher Colley and Guy Licata; and keyboardist/backing vocalist Allie Alvarado.